 Chocolate contains antioxidants that help support our body’s response to inflammation, a condition linked to the onset of depression.

 Chocolate has proven to be one of the best food sources of magnesium.
-Magnesium is an important mineral that promotes calm in the mind, encouraging the body to relax.
-Because these substances are only present in chocolate in quite small quantities, experts don’t agree on their direct mood-elevating effect.
+Magnesium is an important mineral that promotes calm in the mind, encouraging the body to relax. it worth mentioning that because these substances are only present in chocolate in small quantities, experts don’t agree on their direct mood-elevating effect.

-The pleasure derived from eating chocolate can largely be attributable to psychological factors.
-Chocolate can make moments happier, oftentimes evoking pleasurable memories!
+The pleasure we get from eating chocolate can be linked to psychological factors.
+Chocolate can and dose make moments happier, oftentimes evoking pleasurable memories!
 For a great number of people, these reminiscences can be overwhelmingly positive.

-Chocolate was eaten at celebrations, like birthdays, Christmas, at Easter and even for Halloween ‘treats’.
+Chocolate is often eaten at celebrations, like birthdays, Christmas, at Easter and even for Halloween ‘treats’.
 Lovers traditionally gift heart shaped chocolate boxes on Valentines Day!

 Memories that include chocolate give rise to an agreeable feeling of happiness and bliss.
 Whether the chocolate-induced mood uplifting elements are produced by particular active ingredient, or more psychological, doesn’t matter.

 The most important message is this; Chocolate indeed can make us happy!

 Take a look at our friend Sarah Routmans site www.laughhealthy.com to explore more about Laughter.